dyaphel/BookLine/README.md

 ## ⚠️ Important Notes
 - Never push directly to main or development.
 - Always fetch before starting and during your programming session.
+- Always fetch the branch in which you want to do the merge.
 - Use meaningful commit messages.
 - Resolve conflicts in sub-development before pushing to development.
+- Do not add backend changes into frontend branches